 Fact or Tradition

 That is how the first Hanukkah was celebrated as well as some backstory from history.
-However, there are many traditions that were later added to this holiday, that maybe we should think about before incorporating into our celebrations as Hebrews and as Christ-followers.
+However, there are many traditions that were later added to this holiday, that maybe we should think about before incorporating into our celebrations as Hebrews.

 Lastly, the menorah used during Hanukkah has nine branches because the Talmud strictly prohibits the use of the original seven-branched menorah outside of the Temple (Wikipedia Menorah-temple).
 However, the Bible details how the original menorah looked, as well as, telling us that we should not take from or add to the Torah.